Lramseyer/vaporview/CONTRIBUTING.md

 ## How it all gets rendered

 The webview is split up into 4 main panes that are part of a CSS grid.
-There's a `control-bar`, the `waveform-labels-container`, the `transition-display-container`, and the `scrollArea` (where all of the waveforms are displayed)
+There's a `control-bar`, the `waveform-labels-container`, the `value-display-container`, and the `scrollArea` (where all of the waveforms are displayed)

 The `control-bar` is more or less static content.
 Sure there are button event handlers with hover effects and a text entry, but it's largely uninteresting

 The `waveform-labels-container` is also more or less static content, except that the labels can be rearranged.
 For that, I have click and drag handlers: `dragStart()`, `dragMove()`, and `dragEnd()`.
 And when a user rearranges signals, we have to call a function called `reorderSignals()` which triggers a whole bunch of DOM accesses across the webview.

-The `transition-display-container` really just updates to the signal values every time the marker is updated.
+The `value-display-container` really just updates to the signal values every time the marker is updated.

 The `scrollArea` is where most of the complexity lies, and will have it's own section...